 On 31 July 2020 the Commission's decision to appoint an Interim Manager at the Sikh Channel Community Broadcasting Company Limited (charity number 1136163) was quashed by the First-tier Tribunal, following an appeal lodged by the charity.

-The Tribunal's full decision can be found here.
 The decision is an interesting analysis of the Commission's use of its powers to appoint Interim Managers under section 76 of the Charities Act 2011 in cases where it considers that there has been misconduct or mismanagement in the administration of a charity, or if it is necessary or desirable to protect the charity’s property.

 The Sikh Channel Community Broadcasting Company Limited was established to advance the religious and charitable work of the Sikh religion and community.
 In January 2020 the Commission opened an inquiry into the charity after citing a number of regulatory concerns about the charity’s governance, including conflicts of interest, and concerns over the charity’s financial management.